RaghuRamSatt/DS5010-Project/README.md

 3. `fishers_exact_test(success1, total1, success2, total2, alternative='two-sided')`: This function performs Fisher's exact test for equality of two binomial proportions.
 It calculates the p-value for the test.
 4. `chi_square_test(binomial_data, expected_proportions=None)`: This function performs a chi-square test for the equality of multiple binomial proportions.
 It calculates the p-value for the test.
 5. `g_test_goodness_of_fit(binomial_data, expected_proportions=None)`: This function performs a G-test for goodness-of-fit for binomial data.
 It calculates the p-value for the test.
+6. `proportion_confidence_interval(success, trials, alpha=0.05)`: Calculates the confidence interval for a binomial proportion.
+7. `cohen_h_effect_size(p1, p2)`: Calculates Cohen's h effect size for proportions.
-6. `continuity_corrected_proportion_z_test`: Performs a continuity-corrected proportion z-test to compare two binomial proportions.
+8. `continuity_corrected_proportion_z_test(successes1, trials1, successes2, trials2, alternative='two-sided')`: Performs a continuity-corrected proportion z-test to compare two binomial proportions.

 ### Usage